ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 # Reverse Engineering Myself, Part 1 (amsi-breakpoint.dll)

 I recently completed FOR710, a SANS training course that dives deep into reverse engineering malware with Ghidra and various other tools.
-I found it hugely rewarding, but it was also clear to me that this is the kind of skill that gets rusty very quickly if you don't keep it.
+I found it hugely rewarding, but it was also clear to me that this is the kind of skill that gets rusty very quickly if you don't keep at it.

 Over the course of my career, I've written various pieces of software that might uncharitably be called malware.
 Part of the reason I took FOR710 in the first place was to understand what my malware looks like from the defensive perspective (I also thought it might help with black-box vulnerability research).